Anthony Durnford: Durnford's last stand

 Durnford was killed during the resulting battle, and was later criticised for taking men out of the camp thus weakening its defence.
 His policy was, in effect, to ride to the sound of the guns, "and attack the Zulu wherever they appeared".
 He was well respected by his native Basutos.
 Moreover, the actions of Durnford and his command effectively halted the left horn of the Zulu army until their cartridge boxes began to run dry.
 This was no small accomplishment considering the Left Horn included the inGobamakhosi regiment, "The Benders of the Kings".
 Their ammunition supply expended, Durnford and his troopers fought their way back to the "saddle" that separated the wagon park from the rest of the camp.
-In one last valiant effort, Durnford, after ordering his native troopers to escape, perished with a mixed group of colonial volunteers, members of the Natal Mounted Police and infantrymen of the 24th Foot after they had held apart the horns of the Zulu army long enough to enable many survivors to escape.
+In one last valiant effort, Durnford, after ordering his native troopers to escape, perished with a mixed group of colonial volunteers, members of the Natal Mounted Police and infantrymen of the 24th Foot that had held open the only escape route.
 Durnford's body was later found lying near a wagon, surrounded by the bodies of his men.

 Among the causes of the disaster were the ill-defined relationship between Durnford and Pulleine, brought about by failures of Lord Chelmsford's command and control, a lack of good intelligence on the size and location of Zulu forces which resulted in Chelmsford splitting his force and, most decidedly, Chelmsford's decision not to fortify the camp (which was in direct violation of his own standing pre-campaign orders).